MohammedKamle/junit5-selenium-cucumber/README.md

-# Running Tests in Parallel
+# Running a Cucumber Feature file  in Parallel across  different browsers using Junit5

 This guide provides step-by-step instructions on how to execute tests in parallel using Maven and a shell script.